Corbin Carroll Player Props: Diamondbacks vs. Royals

 Corbin Carroll At The Plate

-- Among the qualified hitters, he ranks 38th in batting average, while his on-base percentage ranks 85th and he is 31st in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 57th, and he is 15th in the league in slugging.

-- Carroll will look to extend his four-game hitting streak.
-He's batting .300 during his last outings.
+- Carroll is batting .474 during his last games and is on a five-game hitting streak.

-- Carroll has picked up a hit in 62.5% of his 24 games this season, with multiple hits in 37.5% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.